openebs/website/website/src/blogs/openebs-the-containerized-storage.md

 I am excited to write the first details on OpenEBS ([www.openebs.io](http://www.openebs.io/)) project.

-After 4 amazing years on building commercial storage products, I recently took a giant leap into the open source model of building infrastructure software.
-We recently launched OpenEBS project with the goal of building the developer friendly storage using coolest available infrastructure pieces underneath .. be it Docker, k8s, Rancher LongHorn, Nomad, Terraform etc.
+After 4 amazing years of building commercial storage products, I recently took a giant leap into the open source model of building infrastructure software.
+We recently launched OpenEBS project with the goal of building the developer friendly storage using coolest available infrastructure pieces underneath .. be it Docker, k8s, Rancher LongHorn, Nomad, Terraform, etc.

 ## So, what is OpenEBS, in short ?